ezhilvendhan/vendhan_io/posts/image-classifier-1p.md

     "dateText" : "17 May 2018"
 }}}

 This is my First Image Classifier using PyTorch.
-It was developed as a part of my [AI programming with Python](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089) Nanodegree with Udacity.
-It's an excellent course to learn the basics of AI programming.

 The project is to classify a set of flower images across 102 flower species.
 This is the [dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) used.
 You can play with the results of this classifier implementation [here](/#/actions/ic1).